mrbooshehri/my_devops-journey/docker/README.md

 ## Service discovery
 Service discovery allows all containers and swarm services to locate each other with name.
-The only requierment is that they have to be on the same netwrok.
+The only requirement is that they have to be on the same network.
 All docker containers have a local DNS resolver.

 ![dns](./assets/dns.jpg)

 **Note:** Service discovery only works for user-defined networks, and not for default network.

-## Nerwork Trubleshooting
+## Network Troubleshooting
-If you're having netwrok issue with your application's container, you can launch netshoot with that container's network namesapce like:
+If you're having network issue with your application's container, you can launch netshoot with that container's network namesapce like:
 ```bash
 docker run -it --net container:<container_name> nikolaka/netshoot
 ```
-If you think the networking issue is on the host itselt, you can launch netshoot with that host network namespace:
+If you think the networking issue is on the host itself, you can launch netshoot with that host network namespace:
 ```bash
 docker run -it --net host nikolaka/network